 (e) To the extent not inconsistent with this subsection, all applicable requirements of the zoning ordinance must be met for all facilities.

-(f) Approval of the transfer of the liquor license to any facility in the A Amusement Zoning District must be approved by the City Council after approval of the conditional use(s) by the Planning Board or the Zoning Board of Adjustment, as the case may be, which approval shall be subject to the approval of the transfer of the liquor license.
+(f) Approval of the transfer of the liquor license to any facility in the A Amusement Zoning District must be approved by the City Council after approval of the conditional use(s) by the Planning Board, which approval shall be subject to the approval of the transfer of the liquor license.

 (g) Signs indicating the legal drinking age and that the facility will check identification are to be displayed at every outlet where the public may purchase alcoholic beverages.